Skip to main content

 Every polling place in Nevada has at least one voting station accessible to older adults and persons with disabilities.
 When you arrive, let the poll worker know you want to use the ADA-compliant voting booth.

-The accessible voting machines have audio units and breath-response capabilities.
+Accessible voting machines have audio units and breath-response capabilities.
 All voting machines have large-print capability.

 If you have difficulty reading or understanding English, you can ask for language assistance.
 The poll workers can provide translated materials.
 The law requires some Nevada counties to offer language assistance in Spanish, Shoshone, Paiute, and other native languages.

-You can contact your county clerk before election day to see what they offer.
+You can contact your county clerk before Election Day to see what they offer.
 Bringing an interpreter with you is permitted.

 What if I see something illegal at the polls?

+Poll watchers can assist voters under certain circumstances.
+They can give you advice about how to utilize the machines and drop boxes.
 If you don’t believe the poll workers or watchers treated you fairly, call your county clerk or the Election Protection Hotline, 866-OUR-VOTE / 888-VE-Y-VOTA.

 A Voting Rights Lawyer Can Help